 If you have any concerns, get in touch with the society.
 It is important that you contact the society first and give them a chance to deal with the problem.
 Societies are required to respond to queries and complaints from members within four weeks.

-There are four main potential issues relating to offer documents bearing the Community Shares Standard Mark:
+There are three main potential issues relating to offer documents bearing the Community Shares Standard Mark: